ScalaTest User Guide

 Calling loan-fixture methods

-If you need to both pass a fixture object into a test and and perform cleanup at the end of the test, you'll need to use the loan pattern.
+If you need to both pass a fixture object into a test and perform cleanup at the end of the test, you'll need to use the loan pattern.
 If different tests need different fixtures that require cleanup, you can implement the loan pattern directly by writing loan-fixture methods.
 A loan-fixture method takes a function whose body forms part or all of a test's code.
 It creates a fixture, passes it to the test code by invoking the function, then cleans up the fixture after the function returns.

 The following example shows three tests that use two fixtures, a database and a file.
 Both require cleanup after, so each is provided via a loan-fixture method.
 (In this example, the database is simulated with a StringBuffer.)